 In IVD disease the disk material (red) in the space between the vertebral bodies puts pressure on the spinal cord and the nerve root that is leaving the spinal cord.

-- Type IIThis version of IVD occurs in larger dogs starting around 5 years of age.
+Type II occurs in larger dogs starting around 5 years of age.
 The changes in the disk occur much slower than in Type I disk disease.
 The disk bulges but does not actually rupture into the spinal canal.
 The spinal cord is not as severely injured and usually maintains its normal function.
 These dogs tend to show chronic pain and paresis.

 The above classifications are helping in understanding IVD, but they do not always apply in every case.
 Large breed non-chondrodystrophic dogs can get Type I disk disease, and chondrodystrophic breeds can get Type II disk disease.